The Cycle (talk show)

-The Cycle was an ensemble news and political talk show that was broadcast on MSNBC and hosted by four network analysts/commentators: Republican Abby Huntsman, author and culture critic Touré Neblett, The Nation correspondent Ari Melber, and former congressional candidate turned Democratic strategist Krystal Ball.
+The Cycle was an ensemble news and political talk show that was broadcast on MSNBC and hosted by four network analysts/commentators: Republican Abby Huntsman, author and culture critic Touré, The Nation correspondent Ari Melber, and former congressional candidate turned Democratic strategist Krystal Ball.
 Per its ensemble format, all four hosts appear on every show, with each host taking turns to facilitate the discussions.

 The program debuted on June 25, 2012, and ran until July 31, 2015.
 On July 30, 2015, MSNBC President Phil Griffin announced that the series had been canceled in an effort to transition the network's daytime programming to more breaking news reporting and less political commentary and opinion.

 Format

 The Cycle was an ensemble program, with all four hosts appearing on every broadcast, each one taking turns to facilitating the discussion.
 Usually, the segment was named after the host leading the discussion: "Touré TV", "Abby's Road", "Ari's Angle", and "Krystal Clear".
 "Spin Cycle" was a segment in which each host discusses a story (usually political) from their point of view.
 "Guest Spot" was a topical discussion with a featured guest of the day.
 The format was similar to The Five on rival news network Fox News, although the hosts and producers have denied that The Cycle is derivative.
 Ball, Melber and Touré are self-proclaimed liberal commentators while Huntsman is a self-proclaimed conservative.